layeddie/rv/rv_app_ui/README copy.md

 ## Setup Sdcard boot label in rv_app_firmware project.

 These changes use your project name to label the SDcard.

-It changes standard BOOT-A and BOOT-B label to APPNAM±E-A or APPNAME-B.
+It changes standard BOOT-A and BOOT-B label to APPNAME-A or APPNAME-B.

 You need to make changes to config.exs, target.exs and add copies of fwup.conf and cmdline.txt to the config folder in your firmware project.

 (Note: This is the manual process until I can work out how to do this with variable substitution)

 Copy fwup.conf to Your config/ Directory